SHoar/novacodecoffee.github.io/codeofconduct.md

 Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the admins.

-If you are being harassed or offended by a member of the community, notice that someone else is being harassed or offended, or have any other concerns, please contact Kalimar Maia [kalimar.maia at gmail dot com].
-I will respond as promptly as I can.
+If you are being harassed or offended by a member of the community, notice that someone else is being harassed or offended, or have any other concerns, please contact Kevin Galang or Sean Hoar via Meetup http://bit.ly/CCCOrganizers [https://www.meetup.com/Centreville-Code-Coffee/members/4371283/
+] .
+We will respond as promptly as we can.

 Blatantly copied from NOVA Code & Coffee [https://novacodecoffee.com/] and originally from http://dctech.chat/code_of_conduct.html whom we love!